nielsbaloe/vertxui/README.md

 ## View-On-Model

-You can create state-aware Fluent HTML objects with ViewOn and ViewOnBoth.
+You can create state-aware objects with ViewOn (and ViewOnBoth for two models).
 The ViewOn<> constructor receives your model (or state) and a function how to translate this to a (Fluent HTML) view.
 On a sync() call, Fluent only updates changed DOM-items, so just declaratively write down how you would like to see things.

-		ViewOn<Model> view = response.add(model, m -> {
+		ViewOn<Model> spanWithLink = response.add(model, m -> {
 			return Span("myClass").a(null, m.name, "/details?name=" + m.name);
 			}
 		});

-		input.keyup((fluent,event) -> {
+		someInput.keyup((fluent,event) -> {
 			 model.name = fluent.domValue();
 			 view.sync(); // re-renders
 		});

 The ViewOn object has a reference to your model, so you don't have to keep a reference to it in your view class.
-You can abuse this to set the state when your Model is just a primitive for example a string.
+You can abuse this to set the state when your Model is just a primitive like a string.
 The method state() also calls sync():

-		input.keyup((fluent,event) -> {
+		someInput.keyup((fluent,event) -> {
 			view.state(fluent.domValue());
 		});